 wp_users user_url 1 SQL

-Skip this step when the public URL stays the same.
-If /wp-config.php/ defines WP_HOME or WP_SITEURL, update those constants first because they override the database values.
+If wp-config.php defines WP_HOME or WP_SITEURL, update those constants first because they override the database values.

-14. Apply the URL rewrite only after the dry run looks correct, then flush the cache.
+22. Apply the URL replacement after the dry run matches the expected scope.

 $ wp search-replace 'http://www.example.com' 'https://www.example.com' --all-tables-with-prefix --skip-columns=guid